hoelzro/qbrt/README.md

 # Qbrt, bytecode

 Qbrt is a concurrent bytecode assembly language and runtime interpreter.
-It's purpose is to provide flexible, accessible runtime features and a common runtime environment to high level programming language.
+It's aim is to reduce the barrier to entry for language designers to build more concurrent and interoperable programming languages that take advantage of multiprocessor systems.
-By doing so, qbrt aims to reduce the barrier to entry for language designers to build more concurrent and interoperable programming languages that take advantage of multiprocessor systems.
+It does so by making easy to access and use advanced features and a common runtime environment.

 ## Hello World Example

-The obligatory hello world example, written in qbrt.
+The obligatory hello world example, written in qbrt, and Swedish.
 It's longer than most other languages, but remember, qbrt is a bytecode assembly language that's designed to be easy for computer programs to write, at the expense of some human